Police Scanner Codes

 A highway patrolling job can be quite hazardous.
 One can never know what danger may be waiting out there in the byways and highways.
 In case an immediate back-up support is needed, a mere “11-99” radio report is all that is needed.
 The station will immediately dispatch reinforcement to the location.

-Some Common Police Scanner Eleven Codes
+Common Police Scanner Eleven Codes

 11-10 Take report